Sammy Babitzin

 Aleksandr "Sammy" Babitzin (11 July 1948 – 29 April 1973) was a Finnish popular music singer, the brother of Kirka and Muska.

-Babitzin was born in Helsinki.
+Babitzin was born into a Russian family in Helsinki, and he was of partial German-Russian descent through his mother.
 He started his professional career in a band called The Stealers.
 Its line-up also included Remu Aaltonen.
 Babitzin sang in the group of Leo Lindblom under the pseudonym "Sammy-boy".